T-62: The initial requirements

-Object 140
+Obiekt 140

-After delivery of the T-54 design, its lead designer Alexander Morozov turned his attention to a new design, the Ob'yekt 430.
-Ob'yekt 430 had a hull of welded rolled steel plates and a turret of cast and forged steel.
+After the delivery of the T-54 design, its lead designer Alexander Morozov turned his attention to a new design, the Obiekt 430.
+Obiekt 430 had a hull of welded rolled steel plates and a turret of cast and forged steel.
 The turret had three-layer armour with an overall thickness of 185 mm to 240 mm.
 It was armed with the new 100 mm D-54TS tank gun.

 During this period, simpler upgrades to the existing T-54 design were assigned to a young engineer, Leonid N. Kartsev, the head of the OKB-520 design bureau of Uralvagonzavod factory (UVZ) in Nizhny Tagil.
-He had already led the development of the relatively minor upgrades to the T-54 that produced the T-54A (Ob'yekt 137G) and T-54B (Ob'yekt 137G2) and began the development of a more major update as the T-54M (Ob'yekt 139).
+He had already led the development of the relatively minor upgrades to the T-54 that produced the T-54A (Obiekt 137G) and T-54B (Obiekt 137G2).

-When the T-54M was abandoned, he and his design team started working on a new tank, called Ob'yekt 140.
-The new tank had a suspension with six light road wheels made of aluminium.
+Kartsev and his design team started working on a new tank, called Obiekt 140 (this was also informally called the T-54M).
+The new tank had a torsion bar suspension with six road wheels made of aluminium.
 The turret was cast and armed with the same D-54TS tank gun and included the Molniya two-plane stabilization system.
 The tank carried 50 rounds and was powered by a V-36 diesel engine developed by engineer Artiemejev.
 The engine was placed on the bottom of the hull, a solution that reduced the height of the engine compartment.
-The Ob'yekt 140 weighed 37.6 tonnes.
+The Obiekt 140 weighed 37.6 tonnes.

-In 1957, Uralvagonzavod built two Ob'yekt 140 prototypes which were put on trials soon after.
-The trials showed that because of the complicated construction of many of the tank's systems, Kartsev's tank would be expensive in serial production and hard to maintain.

-Forced to abandon the Ob'yekt 140 project, Kartsev started working on yet another T-54 modernisation called the Ob'yekt 155.
-This design was more similar to the original T-54, but incorporated one useful feature from the Ob'yekt 140; the upper fuel tanks were fitted with mounts for tank gun ammunition.
+In 1957, Uralvagonzavod built two Obiekt 140 prototypes which were put on trials soon after.
+The Obiekt 140 would be more expensive in serial production.
+Forced to abandon the Obiekt 140, Kartsev started working on yet another T-54 modernisation called the Obiekt 155.
+This design was more similar to the original T-54, but incorporated one useful feature from the Obiekt 140; the upper fuel tanks were fitted with mounts for tank gun ammunition.
 This increased the ammunition load carried by the tank to 45 rounds.